1712n/backend-challenge/README.md

 - `OrderBookMetricsCalculator` order book metrics calculator job
 - `OrderBookMetricsCalculatorTest` Spring Boot test to start application locally

-In `OrderBookMetricsCalculator` job implemented the following algorithm:
+In `OrderBookMetricsCalculator` implemented the following algorithm:
 1. retrieve all symbols and rate limits from Binance API
 2. for all symbols one by one retrieve order books
 3. calculate the average volume for asks and bids